san4b0t/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Job Application**: A record containing company name, role, application status (APPLIED, INPROGRESS, REJECTED), deadline (date and time), and optional tags
+* **Job Application**: A record containing company name, role, application status (APPLIED, INPROGRESS, REJECTED), deadline (date and time), and optional tags.
+Each application is uniquely identified by the combination of company name and role.
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Tag**: A short label (1-30 characters) used to categorize job applications, containing letters, numbers, and optionally special characters
+* **Tag**: A short label (1-30 characters) used to categorize job applications, containing letters, numbers, and optionally special characters.
+Tags are purely organizational and do not affect application uniqueness.
 * **Recently Modified Application**: The job application that was last modified by an add, update, tag, or untag operation, visually highlighted in the UI
 * **Serialization**: The process to convert complex objects (like JobApplication) into JSON format for storage
 * **Filtered List**: A subset of job applications displayed based on search, filter, or sort criteria
 * **Immutable Pattern**: A design pattern where objects cannot be modified after creation; modifications create new objects instead
+* **Unique Key**: The combination of company name and role that uniquely identifies a job application.
+No two applications can have the same unique key.

 --------------------------------------------------------------------------------------------------------------------